List of 40 Most Spoken Languages in the World (List of Top Languages)

 The world in which we live is diverse.
 There are various kinds of people living all around the planet.
 They speak different languages, eat different foods, and live different lifestyles.
 Do you know there are more than 7000 different languages spoken around the globe?
 Out of these 7000 languages, only 23 languages cover more than half the world’s population.
 English, Mandarin Chinese, and Hindi are some of the most spoken languages in the world.

 At the same time, you should note that there are a few endangered languages as well.
 40% of languages in the world are in danger of getting extinct with less than 1000 speakers.
-In today’s post, we will discuss the list of most spoken languages in the world in 2023.
+In today’s post, we will discuss the list of most spoken languages in the world 2023.

 Top 40 Most Spoken Languages in the world 2023